RD1K/python-telegram-bot/README.md

 I will go more in depth about each of these commands here.

-The /hs and /domino commands can be used with this syntax: `/hs 1,2`
+The /domino command can be used with this syntax: `/hs 1,2`

 The /rate command can be used with this syntax: `/rate John,happy` to output, for example, `John is 78 percent happy.`